Health & Benefits

 • Step 2: Does your child have a severe medical condition that causes more than minimal problems in their ability to perform basic physical or mental activities?
 If yes, go to Step 3.

 • Step 3: Is your child's medical condition on SSA's Listing of Impairments for Children?
-If yes, then SSA considers your child disabled.
+If yes, then SSA may consider your child disabled.
 If no, go to Step 4.

 • Step 4: Does your child's medical condition functionally equal one of the conditions on the Listing of Impairments for Children?
-If yes, then SSA considers your child disabled.
+If yes, then SSA may consider your child disabled.

 In step 4, SSA evaluates your child's condition based on six domains of functioning, including: